 1 of 10All photos

 Inflammation is a condition that damages healthy tissue, raises blood pressure, and can potentially encourage cancer cells to grow, says Rachel Beller, R.D., president of Beller Nutritional Institute.
-Since consuming too many omega-6 fatty acids (in relation to omega-3s) can increase the risk of inflammation, swap omega-6-laden soy, sunflower, corn, cottonseed, safflower. and mixed vegetable oils with extra virgin olive oil, which is rich in omega-3 fatty acids.
+Since consuming too many omega-6 fatty acids (in relation to omega-3s) can increase the risk of inflammation, swap out omega-6-laden soy, sunflower, corn, cottonseed, safflower, and mixed vegetable oils for extra virgin olive oil, which is rich in omega-3 fatty acids.
 For higher-heat cooking or a more neutral taste, use organic expeller pressed canola oil (those sold in glass bottles are the best).

 Margarine or Spreads with Partially-Hydrogenated Oil

 2 of 10All photos

 Trans-fatty (partially-hydrogenated) acids definitely increase inflammatory biomarkers in the body, says Daphne Miller, M.D., author of The Jungle Effect: A Doctor Discovers the Healthiest Diets from Around the World -- Why They Work and How to Bring Them Home.
 So avoid them in general.
 Ghee (clarified butter) is a good alternative: “Yes, butter contains omega-6 fatty acids, but clarified butter has an intense flavor, so you can use a lot less of it than normal butter," Beller says.
 "My favorite way to get a rich, buttery taste without a heavy dose of omega-6 fat in recipes is to take half a teaspoon of ghee and blend it with some olive oil."

 3 of 10All photos